-Maggie is one of ACT's top fundraisers, raising over £75,000 since her liver transplant in 2011.
-Maggie has organised a charity ball every year since her operation; the first one just a few months after she came out of hospital.
-She was recently a Pride of Britain nominee, reaching the finals for her incredible fundraising efforts.
+Maggie, one of ACT’s top fundraisers, raised over £75,000 since her liver transplant in 2011.
+She had organised a charity ball every year since her operation; the first one just a few months after she came out of hospital.
+In 2021, she was a Pride of Britain nominee, reaching the finals for her incredible fundraising efforts.
 This is her story.

 “It was around Christmas time that I started to feel a little unwell – just tired and off my food.
 But I just thought I’d got a bug, like everybody else.
 Then, a few days after Christmas, I went to have my regular flu jab – I’m asthmatic so I get it automatically, but I was a bit late that year.
 As always, they asked if I was feeling okay, so I told them that I’d lost a bit of weight; didn’t have much of an appetite and was sleeping a lot.
 They did some blood tests to check everything was in order – checking for diabetes, thyroid, liver and kidney function.

 Within 24 hours, I was called back to my GP.
 When I went in, the first thing he said was “How have you not noticed that you’re jaundiced?”.
 You would think that, working in a hair salon in front of 50 mirrors, I would’ve noticed!
 Or someone would anyway!
 But no-one had, not even my family.”

 Maggie spent a lot of time going backwards and forwards to the hospital.
 She was surviving on half a pot of yoghurt a day as eating caused so much pain.
 After around five weeks, she collapsed and was rushed to Peterborough Hospital.
 She wouldn’t go back home for six months.

 “I spent eight weeks at Peterborough Hospital, but they couldn’t find out exactly what was wrong with me.
 AT the end of July 2011, the liver consultant then referred me to Addenbrooke’s.